 Coffee can create an urgent need to poop for some people.
 For others, it brings on defecation in a more subtle way.
 It depends on your individual body chemistry, but there are some general guidelines for figuring out the odds of whether or not your number one drink will move your body to a quick number two.

 Which brings us to...

 According to the leading study on the topic, coffee makes about 29 percent of the population need to poop soon after drinking.
 Nineteen percent of the men in the study needed to poop after drinking coffee, compared to over half the women in the study (53 percent to be exact).

 So, coffee is way more likely to make women need to poop than to make men need to poop.

 Of the people in the study who said coffee made them poop, 52 percent said that coffee only made them poop in the morning.
 Similarly, 58 percent said that coffee only made them poop if they hadn't already pooped that day.
 Those who were "moved" by coffee said that there was a span of about 20 minutes between drinking coffee and visiting the toilet.

 Why Does Coffee Make You Poop?

 The main documented reason for coffee making people poop has to do with a reaction in the distal colon, which is located at the end of the colon.
-The reasons for this are not well understood, but are thought to have to do with a wide variety of hormonal effects based on the exorphines in coffee (which bind to opiate receptors) and two naturally occurring chemicals in coffee called Gastrin and Cholecystokinin.
+The reasons for this are not well understood but are thought to have to do with a wide variety of hormonal effects based on the exorphins in coffee (which bind to opiate receptors) and two naturally occurring chemicals in coffee called Gastrin and Cholecystokinin.
 These chemicals are thought to be absorbed into the blood and directed to the brain and colon.
 Then, they are thought to stimulate muscle contractions in the lower colon, thus promoting bowel movements in the 20 minutes after coffee is drunk.